 As well, I’d never enabled strobing on the light – this is something that you can’t do by accident, as it requires pressing the “on” button consecutively, ten times…that enables strobing.
 Someone else had to have done that.

-Initially, I’d thought that I had the wrong light, which accounted for while the light wouldn’t fit my gun and why strobing was enabled.
-I found a picture that had captured the light’s serial number.
+Initially, I’d thought that I had the wrong light, which accounted for why the light wouldn’t fit my gun and why strobing was enabled.
+I found a picture from before I’d lost the light and that pic had captured the light’s serial number.
 I compared that with the serial number on the light after it was returned to me.
 The serial numbers match, meaning the light is the one I had before I lost it.
 This means that whoever had my light while it was lost was actively using it (ie, it didn’t stay lost, but was taken/used after it was found by someone else).

 The RSO that retrieved the light may’ve been using it, and that is sad.

 By nature, I always am overly trusting.
-I mean, I learned it this time, and didn’t do anything wrong and didn’t do anything that suggested I was naive.
+I mean, I didn’t do anything wrong and didn’t do anything that suggested I was naive.
 I still feel wronged, though.
-I grew up less-than-rich, meaning, while I wasn’t poor, I wasn’t far from it.
+I grew up less-than-rich.
+I wasn’t poor, but I wasn’t far from it.
 I know the value of money.
-I make great money now but no matter how much I make, it’s hard-earned.
-Gun lights aren’t exactly cheap – mine wasn’t top-of-the-line, but it wasn’t cheap either.
+I make great money now but no matter the amount, it’s hard-earned.
+Gun lights aren’t exactly cheap – mine wasn’t top-of-the-line, but it wasn’t cheap.
 I’m not a person to just blow off losing a $100 bill and that light was more than $100.
 I got it back, yes, but not before someone attempted to use and alter it.
 That’s fucking sad.

 I’ve been keeping a running tally of notes after visiting the range – keep in mind that I’ve not been to the range with this particular gun in quite a while (2022).
 Here’s the latest version of my notes: